-Take the following steps to replace an NX100 air filter:
+Take the following steps to replace an NX15/NX25 air filter:

-- 1. Order a new filter and filter coat spray, as necessary.
+- 1. Order a new filter, as necessary.
 You can order a standard sized filter from Nautel (Nautel Part # HR111) or from the manufacturer (Research Products, EZ Kleen filter # 9151) or obtain one from any local supplier of HVAC supplies. - 2.
 Order new filter coat spray, if necessary.
-You can order replacement filter coat from Nautel (Nautel Part # HQ59) or from the manufacturer (Research Products Handi-Koter adhesive spray bottle # 412) or obtain it from any local supplier of HVAC supplies.

-- 3. Unpack the new filter and inspect it for damage. - 4.
-Remove the old filter. - 5.
-Apply filter coat spray (originally supplied with the transmitter) to the replacement filter.
+You can order replacement filter coat from Nautel (Nautel Part # HQ59) or from the manufacturer (Research Products Handi-Koter adhesive spray bottle # 412) or obtain it from any local supplier of HVAC supplies. - 3.
+Unpack the new filter and inspect it for damage. - 4.
+Remove the old filter by sliding it up and out of the retaining brackets.
+See Figure 3.1 on page 3-4. - 5.
+Apply filter coat spray to both sides of the replacement filter.